This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 Introduction

-Purpose: Maximize business value by helping engineering, finance, technology, and business teams to collaborate on data-driven cloud spending.
-Connecting Technology Investments to Business Value
+Purpose: Maximize business value by helping engineering, finance, technology, and business teams to collaborate on data-driven cloud spending decisions in near real time Connecting Technology Investments to Business Value

 View: Bottoms-up Top-down

-It is critical to note for readers that these disciplines are complementary to one another, and not meant as a replacement of one for another.
-Similarly, both disciplines work to help organizations understand the value being delivered through certain investments – TBM looks across the entire IT investment portfolio and FinOps maximizes the value of the public cloud program.
+FinOps and TBM are complementary to one another, and were not designed to replace one another.
+Both disciplines work to help organizations understand the value being delivered through certain investments.
+Generally speaking, TBM looks across the entire IT investment portfolio from the top down, and FinOps aggregates detailed variable spend data across data sources as required by the organization.

-Specifically, TBM accounts for all IT spend – inclusive of cloud costs – at a macro level to provide a top-down, fully burdened, comprehensive mapping of technology spend as it relates to specific business objectives and outcomes.
-Backed by a standardized taxonomy, TBM provides a single source of truth to IT, finance, and business teams so that they can make informed, data-driven technology investment decisions.
-It is not designed to address the complexities of managing and controlling public cloud spend, which is variable and dynamic – requiring a higher frequency to monitor and optimize.
-Enter FinOps, designed to meet the nuances of the public cloud while enabling teams to be flexible, agile, and efficient in making public cloud purchase decisions.
+TBM accounts for all IT spend – inclusive of cloud costs – at a macro level to provide a top-down, fully burdened, comprehensive mapping of technology spend as it relates to specific business objectives and outcomes.
+Presenting that data using a standardized taxonomy (IBM Apptio’s TBM Unified Model, or ATUM) provides a single source of truth to IT, finance, and business teams so that they can make informed, data-driven technology investment decisions at an organizational level.
+TBM is not designed to address the deep complexities of managing and controlling public cloud spend, which is variable and dynamic – requiring a higher frequency to monitor and optimize.

-However, they must collaborate on how consumers will be held accountable and how cost data will be used.
-For example, by aligning to a common allocation strategy, the TBM and FinOps teams can be sure their costs are consistent between both disciplines, enabling the TBM team to pull granular public cloud spend data from FinOps practice to tie to key business objectives and deliver a comprehensive, accurate chargeback.
+TBM and FinOps must collaborate on how consumers will be held accountable and how cost data will be used.
+For example, by aligning to a common tagging or allocation strategy, the TBM and FinOps teams can be sure their costs are consistent between both disciplines, enabling the TBM team to pull summarized public cloud spend data from FinOps practice to tie to key business objectives and deliver comprehensive, accurate chargeback.

-Alternatively, the FinOps team can pull in TBM general ledger data (labor, program cost, etc.) to deliver a fully burdened unit economic cost.
-As shown below, there are a number of common combined strategic outcomes TBM and FinOps can drive together, with the cloud-specific data inputs from each discipline.
+FinOps team can also pull in TBM general ledger data (e.g., labor, program cost, etc.) to deliver fully burdened unit economics that help drive decision making throughout the organization.
+There are a number of common strategic outcomes TBM and FinOps can drive together, with the cloud-specific data inputs from each discipline.

 An example of this can be seen when we look at common reporting requests.
-For example, a TBM team may assume that all of the existing on-premise reporting also applies to public cloud.
-However, whilst there is some commonality, there can also be some significant differences.
+For example, a TBM team may assume that all of the existing on-premises reporting also applies to public cloud.
+While there is commonality, there can also be some significant differences.

 Let’s look at this storage example: A common TBM ‘Storage’ report may focus on cost and also capacity available as from a TBM perspective, where we are paying for all of the storage we have physically purchased and when we may need to buy more, if tracked incorrectly, there is a risk of running out of storage and being at a work stoppage.

-This context shifts when adding the context of cloud storage and optimizing from a FinOps perspective, where CSPs have ‘unlimited’ storage capacity in the cloud and therefore give users the sense that they do not need to be concerned with additional capacity purchases as we are effectively operating ‘on-demand’.
+This context shifts when adding cloud storage and optimizing from a FinOps perspective, where CSPs have ‘unlimited’ storage capacity in the cloud and therefore give users the sense that they do not need to be concerned with additional capacity purchases as we are effectively operating ‘on-demand’.
 In this example, it is no longer necessary to track the need to buy more, as it is always available.
 However, it does become necessary to track growth rate and expected increases to ensure storage is being consumed and spent appropriately.
-Afterall, if storage ran out on-premise, there was no way for someone to simply buy 10 new storage appliances without proper approvals.
+After all, if storage ran out on-premises, there was no way for someone to simply buy 10 new storage appliances without proper approvals.
 Within the cloud, this can happen whether it was needed or not, and as such should be monitored.

-This is the intersection of teams and processes that can be approached to deliver the benefits of both TBM and FinOps.
+This is an example of the intersection of teams and processes that can be approached to deliver the benefits of both TBM and FinOps.

-The results were quite interesting, with Chargeback being the majority at 28.6%.
+Chargeback gained the majority at 28.6%.
 Forecasting, Optimization, and TCO tied at 19% each.
-Those four use cases combined make up 85.6% of use cases for using these models from our survey takers.
-Key insights include:
+Those four use cases combined make up 85.6% of use cases for these models from our survey takers.

-1. FinOps & TBM practitioners are encountering the same pain points and are looking for those solutions.
-They have shared goals regardless of which management methodologies they employ.
+1. FinOps and TBM practitioners are encountering the same pain points and are looking for those solutions.
+They have shared goals.

-2. While these methods are different, they seek to solve the same challenges and have overlap in areas where collaboration between the teams makes sense in order to derive a single holistic solution to very real challenges such as Chargeback or forecasting.
+2. While these methods are different, they seek to solve the same challenges and have overlap in areas where collaboration between the teams makes sense in order to derive a single holistic solution to challenges such as Chargeback or Forecasting.

 Where there are joint use cases trying to solve and collaborate on issues, there are also common challenges in implementation.
-Our survey respondents cited three main challenges they encountered.
+Survey respondents cited three main challenges they encountered.
 The majority fell into Competing Priorities (30.4%), followed by Stakeholder Engagement (21.7%) and Knowledge / Skills (13%).

-Communication and collaboration are the key to any successful implementation.
+Regardless of the challenge, communication and collaboration are the key to any successfully managing overall value.
 This data speaks to the dynamic nature of people dealing with adopting these methods every day and are looking for the solutions – whether it is FinOps, TBM, or a combination.
-Any adoption inherently comes with a need to promote education and awareness while fostering a culture shift with education & training.
+Any adoption inherently comes with a need to promote education and awareness while fostering a culture shift with education and training.
 All of this combined supports teams in their implementation efforts.

 Having these common challenges presents an opportunity to have shared influence for prioritization.
 It also presents opportunities for education and integrated solutions which have a shared strategy.

-When adopting any framework, ensure you and your organization are looking at not just the implementation points, but the strategy and culture shift which will enable and empower the adopters.
-There is an Adopting FinOps body of work available on finops.org that is a great place to start a FinOps journey and can be applied across many frameworks.
+When adopting any practice, ensure you and your organization are looking at not just the implementation points, but the strategy and culture shift which will enable and empower the adopters.
+There is an Adopting FinOps body of work available on finops.org that is a great place to start a FinOps journey and can be applied across many scopes of spend.

 This provides a means to rationally compare applications running on different platforms through a common TCO mechanism.
 And as public cloud spend increases and becomes a larger percentage of IT’s budget, this will be more important to IT leadership making strategic decisions as to where workloads should run.